 Top-Rated Federal Disability Retirement Attorneys

-If you are a Federal employee facing an illness or disability expected to last for more than 12 months, you may be entitled to Disability Retirement Benefits under the Federal Employees Retirement System (FERS).
-Upon qualifying, you can receive a portion of your salary in the form of an annuity for life.
+If you are a federal employee with an illness or disability expected to last for more than 12 months, you may qualify for Disability Retirement Benefits under the Federal Employees Retirement System (FERS).
+Upon qualifying, you can receive a portion of your salary for life.
 This holds true whether the injury occurred on or off the job, and regardless of whether or not you were reassigned to light-duty work.

-But applying to the Office of Personnel Management (OPM) for Federal disability benefits can be no small task, and it is critical that you are aware of all filing deadlines and procedures, how to prove your disability, which benefits you qualify for, how to calculate those benefits correctly, and know all of your appeals rights are under Federal law if you’ve been initially declined.
+However, applying to the Office of Personnel Management (OPM) for Federal Disability Benefits can be no small task.
+It is critical to be aware of all filing deadlines and procedures, how to prove your disability, which benefits you qualify for, how to to calculate those benefits correctly, and know all of your appeals rights under federal law if you are initially declined.

 Understanding the Standards of Legal Eligibility for Federal Disability Retirement Benefits

-In order to prove eligibility for Federal disability retirement benefits, you generally must meet the below seven qualifications:
+In order to prove eligibility for federal disability retirement benefits, you will need to meet the below seven qualifications:

 - You must be a civilian federal employee.

-- You must have completed no less than 18 months of Federal service in a position covered by FERS guidelines.
+- You must have completed no less than 18 months of federal service in a position which FERS guidelines cover.

 - You must be disabled as a result of either an injury or illness, and as a result no longer able to provide “useful and efficient service” in your current job title.
-More detailed information about proving your disability is provided below.
+More detailed information about proving your disability is below.

 - Your disability must be expected to last no less than one year.
 This is referred to as Continuity.
 You must prove the disabling condition is expected to “Continue” for a year or more.

-- Your employer must provide certification that they are not able to accommodate your medical condition in the job position to which you were assigned.
-If you are assigned to an alternative position, it must be within the same agency, at the same grade and pay level, and within the same commuting distance.
+- Your employer must provide certification that they cannot accommodate your medical condition in your assigned job position.
+If you receive an alternative position assignment, it must be within the same agency, at the same grade and pay level, and within the same commuting distance.